wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 Let's build our first app using Sequelize!
 First we need to create a node app and include our dependencies. __All in terminal__:

-Create a new folder and add an app.js and .gitignore
+Create a new folder and add an app.js and .gitignore and initialize the repository

 - mkdir firstapp
 - touch app.js
 - touch .gitignore
+- git init

 Add the text 'node_modules in our .gitignore